 Backpacking Tent Weight Classes

-Backpacking tents come in a range of sizes from 1-person to 4-person models, but to keep the comparisons clean, we’ve chosen to reference all 2-person tents here (which also happens to be the most commonly chosen size).
-We break down these tents into four different categories based on weight: heavy/midweight, lightweight, ultralight, and crazylight.
+Backpacking tents come in a range of sizes, from one-person to four-person models.
+To keep the comparisons simple, we’ve referenced all two-person tents here, which are the most common size.
+The tents are broken down into four categories based on weight: heavyweight, midweight, lightweight, and ultralight

 View from Nemo Dagger 2P backpacking tent

-Tents in our ultralight category tip the scales somewhere in the 2-pound range, including the REI Co-op Quarter Dome SL (2 lbs.
-13 oz.), Big Agnes Tiger Wall (2 lbs.
-8 oz.) and Nemo Hornet 2P (2 lbs.
-6 oz.).
-Ultralight tents often are made with similar fabrics as tents in the lightweight category—you don’t want to go much thinner than 15D for a tent floor—but their weight savings comes primarily by way of tapering (smaller floor areas and more heavily sloped ceilings), fewer doors (depending on the model), and simplified pole structures.
-Sometimes, the result is a semi-freestanding design, which means you still get tent poles but some corners must be staked out in order for the tent to stay standing.
+Tents in our lightweight category tip the scales somewhere in the 2- to 3.25-pound range, including the Big Agnes Tiger Wall and Nemo Hornet Osmo 2P (both 2 lb.
+8 oz. all in).
+Lightweight tents often are made with similar fabrics as those in our midweight category—you don’t want to go much thinner than 15D for a tent floor—but their weight savings comes primarily by way of tapering (smaller floor space and more heavily sloped ceilings), fewer doors and features, and simplified pole structures.
+Sometimes, the result is a semi-freestanding design, which means you still get tent poles, but some corners must be staked out in order for the tent to remain upright.

 Big Agnes Tiger Wall backpacking tent (semi-freestanding design)